 A number of non-EU member countries have also signed the Visa Code; these are Iceland, Norway, Switzerland, and Liechtenstein.

-The Visa Code is further complemented by nine Visa Facilitation Agreements (VFA) with third countries, which are in force in all signatory countries except Denmark.
-Some of these third countries (Albania, Bosnia and Herzegovina, the Former Yugolsav Republic of Macedonia, Montenegro, Moldova, Serbia) are exempt from visa requirements for short-term visits up to 90 days (cf. pdf).
+The Visa Code is further complemented by twelve Visa Facilitation Agreements (VFA) with third countries, which are in force in all signatory countries except Denmark.
+Some of these third countries (Albania, Bosnia and Herzegovina, the Former Yugolsav Republic of Macedonia, Montenegro, Moldova, Serbia, Ukraine) are exempt from visa requirements for short-term visits up to 90 days (cf. pdf).
 The list of countries can be found on the website of the Foreign Office, for example: www.auswaertiges-amt.de.

 The United Kingdom of Great Britain and Northern Ireland and Ireland constitute exceptions.
 Although they are EU member states, they have not signed the Visa Code and continue to regulate their visa and residency requirements and procedures exclusively at the national level.